ShowMeBaby/docsify-to-queryparam-markdown-engine/README.md

 It will be replaced by the raw text of the **mdurl** above into your doc file content.

-If queryparam has 'custom=1' then will all 'hideClassName' elements style to 'display:none'
+If queryparam has 'custom=1' then will set all 'hideClassName' elements style to 'display:none'

 ## Options